dylon/jslint-utils/README.markdown

 *   `make jsxml` or `make cssxml` to lint JS or CSS, respectively, outputting errors in XML format to the report directory

-To output the reported errors and warnings to XML, as above, create a simple shell script in some directory contained in your `$PATH` like the following, and make it executable:
+To output the reported errors and warnings to XML --- as above --- create a simple shell script in some directory contained in your `$PATH` like the following, and make it executable:

     #!/bin/bash
     #